gadomski/bradygadomski.com/contents/index.md

 # The Schedule

-We are having our big party, a.k.a. the wedding, over Labor Day weekend, and we encourage you to set aside some extra time to explore beautiful Northern California.
+We encourage you to set aside some extra time to explore beautiful Northern California.
 The weekend's rough schedule will look like this:

-- **Friday, September 4th**:
+- **Friday, September 11th**:
   - Sit-down dinner in the evening, all invited guests are welcome
   - Open mike night after dinner, including a campfire
-- **Saturday, September 5th**:
+- **Saturday, September 12th**:
   - Festivities will begin in the late afternoon

 As you can see, we're leaving things open -- we hope you can join us for our celebration and any other adventures that come up throughout the weekend!